-1.7 Inside the Penalty Area
+2.7 Inside the Penalty Area

-- 1.7.1 No robots are supposed to be fully inside the penalty area.
-As the penalty areas are marked with a white line, the Rule 1.9, Out of bounds applies to this line as well. - 1.7.2 If an attacking and a defending robot touch each other while at least one of them is at least partially inside the penalty area, and at least one of them has physical contact with the ball, this is called "pushing" and the ball will be moved to the furthest unoccupied neutral spot immediately. - 1.7.3 If two robots from the same team are at least partially in the penalty area, one of these robots will be moved to the furthest unoccupied neutral spot immediately.
-If this happens repeatedly, a robot may be deemed damaged (Rule 1.10, Damaged robots) at referee's discretion. - 1.7.4 If a goal is scored as a result of this pushed-situation it will not be granted.
+No robots are supposed to be fully inside the penalty area.
+As the penalty areas are marked with a white line, the Section 2.9 applies to this line as well.

+If an attacking and defending robot touch each other while at least one of them is at least partially inside the penalty area, and at least one of them has physical contact with the ball, this is called "pushing" and the ball will be moved to the furthest unoccupied neutral spot immediately.

+If two robots from the same team are at least partially in the penalty area, one of these robots will be moved to the furthest unoccupied neutral spot immediately.
+If this happens repeatedly, a robot may be deemed damaged (Section 2.10) at referee's discretion.

+If a goal is scored as a result of this pushed-situation it will not be granted.
+2

-1.8 Lack of progress
+2.8 Lack of progress

-- Lack of progress occurs if there is no progress in the gameplay for a reasonable period of time and the situation is not likely to change.
-Typical lack of progress situations are when the ball is stuck between robots, when there is no change in ball and robot's positions, or when the ball is beyond detection or reach capability of all robots on the field. - 1.8.2 After a visible and loud count 4, a referee will call "lack of progress" and will move the ball to the nearest unoccupied neutral spot.
+Lack of progress occurs if there is no progress in the gameplay for a reasonable period of time and the situation is not likely to change.
+Typical lack of progress situations are when the ball is stuck between robots, when there is no change in ball and robot's positions, or when the ball is beyond detection or reach capability of all robots on the field.

+After a visible and loud count, the referee will call "lack of progress" and will move the ball to the nearest unoccupied neutral spot.
 If this does not solve the lack of progress, the referee can move the ball to a different neutral spot.
+3

-1.9 Out of bounds
+2.9 Out of bounds

-1.9.1 If a robot's entire body moves out beyond the white line of the field, it will be called for being out of bounds.
+If a robot's entire body moves beyond the white line of the field, it will be called for being out of bounds.
 When this situation arises, the robot is given a one-minute penalty, and the team is asked to remove the robot from the field.
 There is no time stoppage for the game itself.
 The robot is allowed to return if a kick-off occurs before the penalty has elapsed.